prashik24/Flipkart-Clone/Readme.md

 heloo everyone
 why u are doing thi right now baato na  what to do ...hello everyonennn how are u mm how are

-do u know me sab thik hai bro  heloiewkdw if jaante to yeh na bolte aap sab mujhe  mujhe kya ho gaya hai baato yaar .. resome  hello everyone
+do u know me sab thik hai bro  heloiewkdw how are you all guys be always happy if jaante to yeh na bolte aap sab mujhe  mujhe kya ho gaya hai baato yaar .. resome  hello everyone